PX4/PX4-user_guide/en/companion_computer/video_streaming.md

 1. Install GStreamer before running QGC.

    ::: tip
-   This is not needed for the latest QGroundControl _daily builds_ on Ubuntu (and won't be required for releases after version 4).
+   This step is not needed for the latest QGroundControl _daily builds_ on Ubuntu (and won't be required for releases after version 4).
    :::

    On Ubuntu you can install the runtime dependencies using the command: